 While lacerations are categorized as “minor” injuries, they can actually be quite serious.
 If you or someone you love has suffered lacerations after being involved in an accident or traumatic event, it’s important that you seek proper medical attention and care.

-At ER of Texas, we provide comprehensive laceration treatment in Lewisville, Little Elm, Highland Village, and throughout the surrounding areas.
-We are available 24 hours a day, 7 days a week, 365 days a year, including holidays and weekends, and when you contact us, you are always seen by an experienced, board-certified physician.
+At ER of Texas, we provide comprehensive laceration treatment in Lewisville, Frisco, Little Elm, Highland Village, and throughout the DFW surrounding areas.
+We are available 24 hours a day, 7 days a week, 365 days a year, and when you contact us, you are always seen by an experienced, board-certified physician.
 We make it our mission to provide each and every one of our patients with a comfortable experience and the highest quality care.

 What Is a Laceration?